svem26/Pathrika/README.md

 - **Self-hosted**: Complete control over your data and privacy

 ### Information Sources
+- Live News Updates from your chosen sources and topics
+- Live Sports scores of your choice
 - Plex Media Updates
 - YouTube Channel Summaries
 - Home Assistant Integration